octohouse/houzes-property-feed/README.txt

 == Description ==

-This free plugin from the creators of [Property Hive](https://wordpress.org/plugins/propertyhive) makes it easy to import properties from various CRMs in various formats into the popular Houzez theme.
+This free plugin from the creators of [Property Hive](https://wordpress.org/plugins/propertyhive) makes it easy to import properties from various CRMs, including XML and CSV files in any format, into the popular Houzez theme.

 We can import properties from the following estate agency CRMs/formats: